PostgreSQL Configuration

 messages like:

-This will require you to dedicate a part of your PGDATA
+This will require you to dedicate a part of your PGDATA, or the volume

 dedicated to storing WAL files, to keep older WAL segments for streaming